mckdh/aboutRyan/README.md

 ### Financial industry (April, 2004 ~ March, 2011)
 Programming at Initech, Actively involved throughout developing internet banking system process, from requirements analysis, architecture and implementation, testing, release, and support.
 Successfully completed development of 7 internet banking systems based on Java and Linux.
 Designed and developed web application based on Spring Framework
 ### Air Force (April, 1999 ~ July, 2003)
-*	Served in the Korean Air Force as a Non-Commissioned Officer for 4 years
-*	Technologies used: UNIX system
+Served in the Korean Air Force as a Non-Commissioned Officer for 4 years.
+Technologies used: UNIX system

 ## Contact
 * (780) 803-5071